 My family owns three roller skating rinks in Des Moines, Iowa.
+Similar to something like the Super Wheels Skating Center that I’ve heard people enjoy from friends.
 The unique thing about one of them is that Skate West has a four bedroom three bath home connected to it so that my family actually grew up in the skating rink.
 It was the best playground any kid could have and why my siblings and I feel so natural on skates.

 For me it wasn’t he number of siblings that drove me to be the fastest as my older siblings were largely figure skaters.
 It was that the brother closest to me (Dante 1.5 years) and I hated losing to each other and we competed against each other.
 He was a bit older and smoother but as the youngest I had less pressure and worked harder.

 I actually started out as a figure skater which gave me my balance, transitioned to speed which gave me my technique and endurance, blended into some hockey which gave me my comfort with physical contact and finished now I am playing roller derby which is kind of a marriage of them all.
 They all have amazing aspects but if pushed I would say speed skating requires a bit more sweat.
 The part of roller derby which most people don’t understand that I find most challenging is the cerebral part.
 You have to be thinking all of the time.